LonerHermitNEET/Antipolo/Antipolo.md

 Later, during the journey, in an area where only a few passersby could be seen at the distance, the task master did show suspicion, but that was toward another laborer, who said "Hey, may—"

 "Shut it," said Sprutnoa, smirking as if he said the funniest thing.
 "Is that how you should be speaking to me?
 Know your place?
 Okay?"
 Furthermore, his voice was sarcastic, as if he was saying the most obvious thing.
 "If you really don't like the intentional mood, why don't take a understanding test and believe in yourself that this entire thing you're doing is a big fucking joke.
 It's actually...
 According to the hierarchy of things and knowledge, it is utterly pointless, and philsophically, it's stupid.
 You know, according to Mr. Soaks—the greatest philosopher of all time—it's like the most disgusting little ick.
 Heh?
 Just a little bang-bing-bung man waiting patiently to be destroyed, to be crushed by the real, awesome world where the awesome people take position and be awesome in the most awesome way.
 Look at your friends.
 They're cool!
 They got the skills to match up with their incredibly hateable personalities!
 They have the understanding of the entire world, isn't that right?
 But you?
 You are so incredibly smart too!
 You!
 So awesome and beautiful!
 Hahahaha!
 It's like I'm looking at me past self.
 Oh, wait...!
-I was like you.
+I wasn't like you.
 No. Even better.
 I was so awesome, more, more, more, more!
 I was better than you in every single way.
 Do you get me?
 Do you have the understanding that understanding getting me?
 That's so cool!"
 To repeat, he was being very sarcastic.

 His face turned stone-faced, and his voice became deadpan.
 "Just shut up and move on, okay?
 I'm not answering any of your questions.